cowprotocol/docs/docs/mevblocker/usecases.md

 ## Transaction Relayers

-Transaction relayers, such as Gelato, enable projects and users to bypass the complexities of onchain transaction submission and gas management.
+Transaction relayers, such as Gelato, enable projects and users to bypass the complexities of on-chain transaction submission and gas management.
 These relayers facilitate transaction submissions on behalf of the projects and users according to predetermined preferences.

 Through MEV Blocker, Transaction Relayers can assure their clients of MEV-free transactions, additionally redistributing a portion of the value in cases where the transactions present backrun opportunities.

 ## Account Abstraction (Bundlers)

 In a manner akin to Transaction Relayers, wallets that implement Account Abstraction utilize bundlers to process their users' transactions.
-These bundlers play a pivotal role in the onchain submission of transactions.
+These bundlers play a pivotal role in the on-chain submission of transactions.

 Utilizing MEV Blocker, Bundlers can provide their users with MEV-free transactions, further passing on value for transactions that offer backrun potential.